Scott Perry: Foreign policy

-In March 2021, Perry was one of 14 House Republicans to vote against a measure condemning the Myanmar coup d'état that overwhelmingly passed.
+In March 2021, Perry was one of 14 House Republicans who voted against a measure condemning the Myanmar coup d'état, which overwhelmingly passed.

 In July 2021, Perry voted against the bipartisan ALLIES Act, which would increase by 8,000 the number of special immigrant visas for Afghan allies of the U.S. military during its invasion of Afghanistan while also reducing some application requirements that caused long application backlogs; the bill passed in the House 407–16.

 In April 2022, Perry voted against a bill to encourage documentation and preservation of Russian war crimes during its invasion of Ukraine.

 In 2023, Perry was among 47 Republicans to vote in favor of H.Con.Res.
 21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.

-In 2024, Perry voted against two multi-billion dollar foreign aid packages which included money for Taiwan, Ukraine, and Israel.
-Perry opposed House speaker Mike Johnson's tactic of bundling aid bills, saying he preferred single subject bills.
+In 2024, Perry voted against two multi-billion-dollar foreign aid packages, which included money for Taiwan, Ukraine, and Israel.
+Perry opposed House Speaker Mike Johnson's tactic of bundling aid bills, saying he preferred single-subject bills.
 Perry also objected to $9 billion in humanitarian aid for Gaza, citing the Israeli government's claim that Hamas has been stealing aid intended for Gaza's civilians.

+In 2025, amid efforts by DOGE to shut down USAID, Perry claimed that USAID had funded Nigerian terrorist group Boko Haram.
+United States Ambassador to Nigeria Richard Mills said "there is absolutely no evidence" for Perry's claim.
+Nigerian representative Akin Rotimi announced a parliamentary inquiry into Perry's allegations.

+Perry said in April 2026 that the war with Iran is justified.
+In June 2026, he voted against a war powers resolution that would have limited President Trump's ability to wage war in Iran until congressional consent had been obtained.